-At Bupa Cromwell Hospital, we understand that waiting to find out whether symptoms are cancerous is very stressful and through our specialist centre we are able to offer all initial diagnostics in one appointment, so that our patients get the all-clear or a diagnosis and access to treatment as soon as possible.”
+At Bupa Cromwell Hospital, we understand that waiting to find out whether symptoms are cancerous is very stressful.
+Through our specialist centre, we are able to offer all initial diagnostics in one appointment, so that our patients get the all-clear or a diagnosis and access to treatment as soon as possible.”

 *Eight symptoms of breast cancer

 3.Nipple changes (such as a change to the shape or direction)